thoroftroy/Console-Wars/README.md

 ## Known Issue(s)
 On some devices the fishing minigame will simply not work, when hitting enter quickly to catch a fish nothing will happen Sometimes after a rebirth the shop will not let you purchase things even when you should be able to afford them

+## Disclaimer
+This program was my first python program in a while, it was originaly just supposed to be a practice program to relearn python but it kept getting more complicated beacuse it ended up being really fun.
+I would like to make other games at some point as well but this won't ever really be big, it was never even supposed to get a full release.